mdavydov/ComputerVisionCourse/hw2020/module4task.md

  Task 3.
 (3 extra points)

-3.1 (1 point) Perform 3D reconstruction of the building from task 3
+3.1 (1 point) Perform 3D reconstruction of the building from task 2

-3.2 (1 point) Display 3D reconstructed polygon from different angles
+3.2 (1 point) Display 3D reconstructed polygon from different angles of view

 3.3.
 (1 point) Check what kind of ambiguity you have after reconstruction